Primary election is June 4 - centraljersey.com

-Princeton voters will nominate candidates for an assortment of elected offices in the Democratic and Republican party primaries June 4.
+Lawrence Township voters will nominate candidates for an assortment of elected offices in the Democratic and Republican party primaries June 4, with the presidential nominees topping the list.

 The polling places will be open from 6 a.m. to 8 p.m.